Libera-Chat/libera-chat.github.io/bylaws.md

 ## Membership

-1. Membership is granted by approval of a monthly general meeting to those who seek membership and is determined to be trustworthy by the membership.
+1. Membership is granted by approval of a monthly general meeting to those who seek membership and are determined to be trustworthy by the membership.

+2. There are two levels of membership: ordinary member, and quorum member.
+   Members of either type may at any time switch between the two types of member status by notifying the board.
+The board are always quorum members.

-2. The membership is terminated if:
+3. The membership is terminated if:

    - The member withdraws their membership, or